haven1network/validator/ACTIVITIES.md

 ## Config changes proposal

 Reach out to the Haven1 team for guidance on how to create a configuration change proposal.

+## How to revert the network

+- Carry out this activity when the Haven1 Team instructs you.
+- We will provide you with the following information.
+  - Reason to fork
+  - `blockNumber` from which to fork in hexadecimal format

+1. Disconnect your validator from the other nodes in the network.
+2. Conenct to the validator node:

+    ```bash
+    docker compose exec -it node geth attach /data/geth.ipc
+    ```

+3. Reset the head of the validator.
+Replace `<blockNumber>` with the block number from which to fork in hexadecimal format.

+    ```javascript
+    debug.setHead("0x<blockNumber>")
+    ```

+4. Exit the console:

+    ```javascript
+    exit
+    ```

+5. Please update the Haven1 team.

+6. Wait for the haven1 team to contact you before conneting to other nodes.